abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

     ..  only:: html

-        :program:`cpviz` produces the construction of the search tree, node after node.
+        :program:`cpviz` produces the construction of the search tree, step by step.
+In our case, 8 files were generated.

         You can find an animated version of the search tree produced by :program:`cpviz` :download:`here <images/cpviz/animated_tree.gif>`.

     This is probably not what you expected.
 First of all, this is not a binary tree.
 There seems to be an extra dummy root node.
-    A binary tree --- which is what is exactly used during the search --- is not really suited for a graphical representation as it can quickly become very big (compare with the actual search tree that is represented below).
+    A binary tree --- which is what is exactly constructed during the search --- is not really suited for a graphical representation as it can quickly become very big (compare with the actual search tree that is represented below).
 To avoid huge trees, we have reduced their sizes by contracting several nodes.
 Except for the dummy root node, each node is denoted by a variable name.
-The numbers along the branches denote ...
+Also, we only give the left branches explicitly.
+The numbers along the branches denote the *applied decisions* and the numbers in the right corner above the names of the nodes are the number of values in the domain of the corresponding variable just before the decision was taken.
+Nodes in green denote feasible solutions, nodes in red subtrees without any feasible solutions and nodes in blue, intermediate try nodes  (these only exist during the search).

 Interpreting the graphic results